davidolivefarga/advent-of-code-2020/day11/README.md

 A transformation is applied to each map value, using the following rules:

 - If a seat is empty and has no occupied seats around it, it becomes occupied
-- If a seat is occupied and has four or more seats occupied around it, it becomes empty
+- If a seat is occupied and has five or more seats occupied around it, it becomes empty

 For this puzzle, _around it_ means the first seat that can be seen in each of the 8 directions.